 - Skim off the foam and any solids from the top

-- Strain the remaining butter through a fine cheese cloth
+- Strain the remaining butter through a fine cheesecloth

-That is pretty much it, you have all you need to make your own easy and simple Indian Chapati flat breads which are the perfect vehicle for eating a whole variety of curries and naturally cleaning your plate afterwards.
+That is pretty much it.
+You have all you need to make your own easy and simple Indian Chapati flatbreads.
+They are the perfect vehicle for eating a whole variety of curries and naturally cleaning your plate afterwards.